ibm-cloud-docs/cis/custom-lists.md

 {: #custom-list-instance}

 `-i, --instance`
 :   Instance name or ID.
-If instance name or ID is not set, the context instance specified by 'cis instance-set INSTANCE' will be used.
+If not set, the context instance specified by 'cis instance-set INSTANCE' is used.

 `--output`
-:   Specify output format, only JSON is supported now.
+:   Specify the output format.
+Currently, only JSON is supported.

-##### Example
+##### Command example
 {: #example-lists-cli}

 ```sh